The short answer

 -

 "What is my deductible for a comprehensive claim?"
-If your deductible is $500 and the replacement dish costs $499, insurance does not help you.
+If your deductible is $500 and the replacement dish costs $249 to $349, insurance does not help you at all on a standalone claim — you would pay the full deductible and still come up short of the replacement cost.

 -